pierrewinter/Image_Feature_Extractor/README.md

 # image_feature_extractor
-This project aims to use computer vision tools to detect important and interesting features of a given image.
+This project aims to use computer vision tools to detect important and interesting image features.